jbilnicki/bongo/README.md

 voltammetry enables user to open files with FSCV data, visualise colorplot, current vs time, current vs voltage plots and perform operations like: background subtraction, smoothening data with moving average and calculating second derivative for each voltammogram

-neuroanatomy.py contains funtions for superimposing images from sterotactic brain atlas onto microscope images in order to validate placement of electrodes/optodes etc. This submodule is not finished yet.
-There is already directory with images of nucleus accumbens and ventral tegmental area. photometry has functions for finding maximal peak in fluorescence and calculating area under the curve.
+neuroanatomy.py contains funtions for superimposing images from sterotactic brain atlas onto microscope images in order to validate placement of electrodes/optodes etc. There is already directory with images of nucleus accumbens and ventral tegmental area. photometry has functions for finding maximal peak in fluorescence and calculating area under the curve.

 Future collaboration may involve expanding range of available brain structures for neuroanatomy.py, adding new features to  behaviour.py like better tracking algorithms, ultasonic vocalisation analysis tools.